 As articulated in the Code of Business Conduct and Ethics, Tongaat Hulett is committed to a policy of fair dealing, honesty and integrity in the conduct of its business.
 All employees are signatories of this Code and non-compliance may result in disciplinary action, including dismissal.
 The Deloitte Tip-Offs Anonymous service provides employees, in all operating countries, the opportunity to report any unethical behaviour by management, employees, contractors or other third parties.

 R217,6 million spent on SED Initiatives (2016/17: R186,3 million)

 2017 Investment Analyst Society Awards Winner: Consumer Products Sector

 Zero fatalities and improved safety performance

 Implementing the South African National Standards (SANS) 16001 on wellness management systems

-Tongaat Hulett has long-standing relationships with multiple stakeholders and the business endeavours to maintain and further develop these associations for the benefit of all parties.
-The process to increase Tongaat Hulett’s understanding of its stakeholders is ongoing and includes identifying key clusters based on the degree to which they influence or are impacted on by the business, and documenting the various proactive engagements that are already in place as the business seeks to further strengthen these relationships.
-These are outlined below.
+Tongaat Hulett recognises the important contribution that stakeholders make to the ongoing success of the organisation.
+The company has long-standing relationships with multiple stakeholders and aims to achieve outcomes that represent a “win all” for every key stakeholder involved in various engagements.
+The process to increase Tongaat Hulett’s understanding of its stakeholders is ongoing and includes identifying important clusters based on the degree to which they influence or are impacted on by the business, and documenting the various proactive engagements that are already in place as the business seeks to further strengthen these relationships.
+These details are outlined below.